devprashant9/redux-and-reduxtoolkit/readme.md

 - dispatching all available actions

 ## Understanding Action Creators to Prevent Code Duplication

 - simply functions that creates and returns action object and minifies code duplication
 - created in same files where reducers are created

 ## Understanding Immer JS to Update State in Mutating Way

 - it is used by redux toolkit because it helps us to update state in a mutating way
 - shortens our code makes it more easy and readable
 - the `produce()`methods provides a duplicate state on which we update in a mutating way and it is automatically taken care by immer behind the scenes

+## Shopping Cart Project to Implement Redux

+- setting up cart functionality by testing with redux dev tools
+- not handled side cases